rjh336/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >> `lambda` is a keyword that allows creation of a nameless function without use of the traditional definition of a function.
 Lambda functions can have any number of arguments, but only one expression.
-It can be used to perform operations that will likely not be used again later in our code (e.g. column transformations in a dataframe).
+It can be used to perform operations that will likely not be used again later in a body code (e.g. use as a key function argument to the `sorted()` function).
 For example:

 ```python
 people = [('John', 44), ('Mary', 29), ('Steven', 12), ('Raj', 31)] # if x is each tuple, x[0] is name and x[1] is age